kodingkoning/poplar/README.md

 # Poplar

-## Purpose
+## Features

 Popular is a software pipeline that uses an input of genes and assembled genomes and generates a phylogenetic tree from the input.
+It connects tools to identify genes within assembled genomes, group sequences to construct gene trees, and then infer a species tree based on the gene trees.

 ## Quickstart

+The script `setup.sh` installs the required dependencies.
+This requires `conda` to be already installed, and will create a conda environment `poplar_env`.
+It will also autopopulate `parsl/config.py` with the path to the dependencies.

+In order to configure Parsl, the parallelism manager, view `parsl/config.py` and check the `SlurmProvider` information.
+The partition name will be machine specific, so must be selected by the user.
+Default options are included for `walltime`, the maximum time for a Parsl block, and `nodes_per_block`, `init_blocks`, and `max_blocks`, traits of [Parsl blocks](https://parsl.readthedocs.io/en/stable/userguide/execution.html), and should be reviewed before running a job.

+Sample Pleurotus data can be downloaded by running `datasets download genome taxon  5320 --include genome,gff3,cds && unzip ncbi_dataset.zip`

+Finally, run `python parsl/main.py ncbi_dataset/data/dataset_catalog.json out.tree` or update the partition name in `parsl.sh` and submit to Slurm.

+## Installation and Dependencies

 Poplar brings together a collection of other tools and is designed to simplify the path from genome/gene data to species tree.
 This does mean that there are a large number of dependencies, and a configuration file that needs to be updated for the particular machine.

-- Install dependencies by running `setup.sh`, which requires conda and will create an environment `poplar_env` and autopopulate `parsl/config.py` with path to the dependencies
-- Select provider in `parsl/config.py`, if SlurmProvider, then:
-	- `partition`, partition name
-	- `walltime`, maximum time for Parsl blocks
-	- `nodes_per_block`, `init_blocks`, `max_blocks`, traits of [Parsl blocks](https://parsl.readthedocs.io/en/stable/userguide/execution.html)
-- Download Pleurotus sample data by running `datasets download genome taxon 5320 --include genome,gff3,cds && unzip ncbi_dataset.zip`
-- Update partition in `parsl.sh` and run

-## Dependencies
+The recommended process for Linux installation is running `setup.sh`, which requires conda.
+This will create a conda environment `poplar_env` with the tools that can be installed through conda, as well as download the tools that are not installed with conda (BLAST, RAxML-NG, ASTRAL-Pro).
+The files will be downloaded to the current directory, and the paths will be added in the worker initialization through `parsl/config.py`.

 ### Required dependencies: